josmar-crwdstffng/angular/aio/content/guide/zone.md

   constructor(private ngZone: NgZone) {}
   ngOnInit() {
     // You know no data will be updated,
-    // so you don't want to trigger change detection in this
+    // so you do not want to trigger change detection in this
     // specified operation.
 Instead, call ngZone.runOutsideAngular()
     this.ngZone.runOutsideAngular(() =&gt; {
       setTimeout(() =&gt; {
         // update component data
-        // but don't trigger change detection.
+        // but do not trigger change detection.
       });
     });
   }